Parents' Guide to The Mandalorian

 Our review:

 Existing in a recognizable Star Wars universe yet telling a unique story of its own, this small-screen extension of the film franchise is, in a word, cool.
 Unlike other recent Star Wars narratives that circle rather obsessively around the Han-Luke-Leia story, The Mandalorian branches out with a character who's built on something of an Easter egg from 1977's A New Hope.
-Boba Fett was the most minor of characters who inspired major mystique; choosing a Boba Fett-like character to center this series around is an inspired choice.
-The series looks amazing too: Plenty of money was spent making a fantastically immersive world with creatures fans will recognize (Jawas and Kubaz and Kowakians, last seen giggling from Jabba the Hut's throne), and fascinating new characters to meet.
+Boba Fett was the most minor of characters who inspired major mystique; choosing a Boba Fett-like character to center this series on is an inspired choice.
+The series looks amazing too: Plenty of money was spent making a fantastically immersive world with creatures fans will recognize (Jawas and Kubaz and Kowakians, last seen giggling from Jabba the Hut's throne), and fascinating new characters.
+As the show has expanded into multiple seasons, it has deepened both its own lore and that of the larger Star Wars franchise.
+It includes favorite characters from other movies, including Ahsoka Tano (Rosario Dawson) and Bo-Katan Kryze (Katee Sackhoff), both of whom figure into a sprawling premise involving themes of honor, obligation, falls from grace, and redemption.

 The Mandalorian himself is something of a lone gunslinger, making his way in a world beset with dangers.
-He's also a tragic figure -- we get some backstory on his terrible past, which will no doubt be brought to bear at some point -- and Pedro Pascal does an excellent job of making him sympathetic despite the handicap of a full-face mask.
-Like other Star Wars entries, The Mandalorian gets into some fan service: Franchise nerds will flinch happily when Ewok holiday "Life Day" pops up, and it's clear that the Empire is going to play some part in the story.
-But unlike other entries that felt like they were circling the drain of an increasingly overly fleshed-out story, The Mandalorian feels fresh and newly enchanting, just the thing for fans awaiting the next movie.
+He's also a tragic figure with a dark past, and Pascal does an excellent job of making him sympathetic despite a full-face mask.
+Like other Star Wars entries, The Mandalorian gets into some fan service: Franchise nerds will flinch happily when Ewok holiday "Life Day" pops up, and as the seasons play out, characters, planets, and complications reappear from other Star Wars narratives, including book series.
+But unlike other entries that felt like they were circling the drain of an increasingly overly fleshed-out story, The Mandalorian feels fresh and newly enchanting.
+And as the series goes on, the emotional stakes heighten between Mando and the child placed in his charge, which lends richness to the sci-fi battles and planet-hopping.
+Star Wars lore is complicated and unfriendly to newbies, but The Mandalorian offers an accessible jumping-on point.

 Talk to Your Kids About ...

-• Families can talk about how this series compares to the original 1970s live-action saga that many parents grew up with, as well as the more recent movies.
-Why do you think George Lucas and Disney decided to make a Star Wars TV series?
+• Families can talk about how The Mandalorian compares to the original 1970s live-action Star Wars saga that many parents grew up with, as well as the more recent movies.
+What's similar?
+What's different?
+Do you prefer any franchise titles over the other?
+If so, why?

 • What's the impact of the violence in this show?
 Does the fact that you don't see blood or gore change the way the violence comes across?
 Do deaths look scary?
 Are they supposed to?
 Characters who die are mostly faceless characters, often in uniform.
 How does that change your perception of the violence?